Beryl charts its course towards South Texas, eyeing what could become the first US landfall of the 2024 Atlantic season | KRDO

 Beryl charts its course towards South Texas, eyeing what could become the first US landfall of the 2024 Atlantic season

-(CNN) — Tropical Storm Beryl will strengthen as it tracks toward the Texas-Mexico border this weekend, bringing a risk of damaging winds, life-threatening storm surge and dangerous flooding to Texas beginning late Sunday.
+(CNN) — Tropical Storm Beryl will strengthen as it tracks toward the south Texas coast late this weekend, bringing a risk of damaging winds, life-threatening storm surge and dangerous flooding to Texas beginning late Sunday.
 It’s expected to mark the first US landfall storm of the 2024 Atlantic season.
 Here’s the latest:

-• Beryl expected to regain strength before landfall: Beryl, currently a tropical storm, has entered the Gulf of Mexico and was about 615 miles from Corpus Christi, Texas, Friday night.
-The storm is unloading strong winds, torrential rainfall and dangerous storm surge over much of Mexico’s Yucatan Peninsula after hammering several Caribbean islands.
-Next, Beryl is expected to strengthen again ahead of its final landfall in South Texas as a hurricane late Sunday or Monday.
+• Beryl expected to regain strength before landfall: Beryl, currently a tropical storm, has entered the Gulf of Mexico and was about 545 miles from Corpus Christi, Texas, Saturday morning.
+The storm has unloaded strong winds, torrential rainfall and dangerous storm surge over much of Mexico’s Yucatan Peninsula after hammering several Caribbean islands.
+Next, Beryl is expected to strengthen again Sunday ahead of its projected final landfall in South Texas.

 • Hurricane and storm surge watches issued: Hurricane and storm surge watches were extended eastward along the Texas coast Friday night.
 The Texas coast is under hurricane watch from the mouth of the Rio Grande north to San Luis Pass.
 A storm surge watch is also in effect for the Texas coast from the Rio Grande north to High Island, including coastal Harris County.
 A hurricane watch is in effect for the northeastern coast of Mexico, from Barra el Mezquital to the mouth of the Rio Grande.

-• Beryl expected to slam South Texas: Beryl is forecast to make landfall over South Padre Island, Texas, close to the Texas-Mexico border, as a Category 1 hurricane late Sunday night, according to the National Hurricane Center.
+• Beryl expected to slam South Texas: Beryl is forecast to make landfall near Corpus Christi as a Category 1 hurricane midday Monday, according to the National Hurricane Center.
 Texas Lt.
 Gov. Dan Patrick said the state is likely to start seeing the impacts of Beryl starting Sunday into Monday.
 “We pray and we hope for nothing more of a rain event, but even a rain event may be very heavy,” Patrick said.
 “We prepare at the state for the worst-case scenario.”

 • Dangerous storm surge along US Gulf Coast: Tropical storm conditions will begin to be felt along the western Gulf Coast on Sunday, with hurricane conditions expected later in the day.
 Storm surge up to 5 feet is forecast for southern parts of the Texas Coast.
 Heavy rainfall of 5 to 10 inches, with localized amounts of 15 inches, is forecast across the Texas Gulf Coast and eastern Texas late Sunday through the middle of next week, the National Hurricane Center said.
 It’s expected to produce flash and urban flooding.
 Rip currents will cause life-threatening beach conditions through the weekend across much of the Gulf Coast.